ucdavisdatalab/workshop-projections/README.md

 Common global datums are WGS84 and NAD83.
 Datums can also be local, fit to a particular area of the globe, but ill-fitting outside the area of intended use.

+When datums are used by themselves it's called a *Geographic Coordinate System*.

 *Orange Peel Analogy: a datum is your choice of fruit to use in the orange peel analogy.
 Is the earth an orange, a lemon, a lime, a grapefruit?*

 ![Citrus fruit on display at the market](https://farm3.staticflickr.com/2260/2508805118_500f5bba28_n.jpg)